 Getting Started with Basic BU analytics

-To view BU’s data in Google Analytics, you’ll need to be granted access to the account.
+To view BU’s data in Google Analytics, you’ll need access to the account.

-Once access is granted, your view will include data from all of BU’s web properties.
+You’ll have the role of “Viewer” in the BU account.
 This can be an overwhelming set of data, since the BU Web encompasses many hundreds of websites.
 Most users will need to create Custom Reports to filter your traffic from all the other traffic on your bu.edu subdomain.

 Navigating to the BU Google Analytics account